FlinkML/flink-modelServer/README.md

 The project also contains 3 additional supporting applications

--**DataProvider** - Small application reading data from winequality_red.csv and continiously submitting it to a Kafka topic, thus emulating continious data Stream

--**ModelProvider** - Small appliacation reading PMML mode definitions (files with .pmml extension) and continiously publishing them to the model stream
+-**Clientr** - Small application reading data from winequality_red.csv and continiously submitting it to a Kafka topic, thus emulating continious data Stream and reading PMML mode definitions (files with .pmml extension) and continiously publishing them to the model stream

 -**ModelStateQuery** - Small application demonstrating external access to a Flink queryable data, containing current model state.
 It works only for ModelServingKeyedJob (queryable state is supported only for keyed stream)

+-**Wine Serving** - An application leveraging underlying machinery to build model serving application.